dexters-lab-ai/young-boudicca/README.md

 -   **Frontend:** React, TypeScript, Vite, Zustand (for state management).
 -   **3D Rendering:** Three.js & React Three Fiber power the 3D stage, with `@pixiv/three-vrm` for avatar and animation handling.
 -   **Backend:** A lightweight Node.js server using Express and `tsx`.
 It acts as a secure proxy for all external API services and handles database interactions.
--   **Database:** MongoDB (via Mongoose) for storing user-created AI agents.
+-   **Database:** MongoDB (via Mongoose) for storing user and agent metadata, including NFT details and subscription information.
 -   **AI & Generative Services:**
     -   **Google Gemini (`gemini-2.5-flash`):** The core language model for chat, reasoning, and function calling.
     -   **Browser `SpeechRecognition` API:** Provides fast, free, and efficient Speech-to-Text.
     -   **ElevenLabs API:** Used for high-quality, real-time Text-to-Speech, proxied through our secure backend.
--   **Blockchain Data:** Solscan API for all live crypto market data.
+-   **Blockchain & NFTs:**
+    -   **Solana:** The high-performance blockchain for all NFT and token-based interactions.
+    -   **Metaplex Umi:** The conceptual framework for minting and managing NFTs via the backend.
--   **Wallet Integration:** Solana Wallet Adapter for connecting user wallets to sign and verify ownership for agent creation.
+    -   **Solana Wallet Adapter:** For connecting user wallets to sign transactions and verify ownership.
+-   **Asset Hosting:** Users can host their VRM and VRMA files on any service with a direct public URL, such as **echo3D** or a properly configured **Google Drive** link.

 ## 🚀 Running Locally